Disappearance of Steven Koecher: Disappearance

-A neighbor of Koecher's recalled seeing him return to his apartment around 10 p.m.
-A half-hour later, he left again; while he was not seen to return later that night it is possible he could have.
-The next morning, on December 13, Webb called Koecher, saying he was on his way back from Las Vegas and feared he might not make it to St. George in time for the 11 a.m. service, asking if Koecher could lead it in his absence.
-Koecher said he, too, was in the Las Vegas area, 150 mi away, but would return home if needed.
-Webb told him not to worry and that he would try to get back in time.
-(Note: The time issue involved is more than a matter of the distance; Las Vegas is in the Pacific Time Zone while St.George is on Mountain Time, so travelers from the former to the latter must add an additional hour to their estimated arrival time.)
-Another ward member called again later that morning with a similar request, which they dropped when Koecher told them where he was.
-Neither he nor Webb asked Koecher why he had gone to the Las Vegas area that morning; they found nothing unusual about their conversations with him.
+A neighbor of Koecher's recalled seeing him return to his apartment around 10 p.m. on December 12, and departing about 30 minutes later.
+The next morning, Sunday, December 13, Koecher spoke by telephone with two friends who called him about scheduled church meetings later that day.
+Koecher told both callers he was in Las Vegas about 120 miles away and might not arrive home in time to attend church, but was willing to come home if necessary to help officiate services.
+Neither of Koecher's friends asked why Koecher was in Las Vegas, and neither reported anything unusual about their conversations with him.

-At 11:54 a.m., a home security camera on Savannah Springs Avenue in Sun City, a retirement community in the Anthem development in southern Henderson, recorded Koecher's car driving into the cul-de-sac where it was later found.
+At 11:54 a.m., on December 13, a home security camera in a retirement community in the Anthem development in southern Henderson, recorded Koecher's car driving into the cul-de-sac where it was later found.
 Six minutes later, a figure dressed in a white shirt and slacks, believed by his family to be Koecher, walked the opposite direction down the sidewalk in front, carrying something in one hand that appeared to be a file folder or portfolio.
-Shortly afterwards another security camera in a garage on adjacent Evening Lights Street caught his reflection as he walked north.
+Shortly afterwards, another security camera in a garage on an adjacent street caught his reflection as he walked north.
 Koecher has not been seen since.